breeezzy/cfx-server-data/server.md

 # A comma-separated list of tags for your server.
 # For example:
+# - sets tags "drifting, cars, racing"
+# Or:
-sets tags "drifting, cars, racing" sets tags "roleplay, military, tanks" sets tags "default"
+# - sets tags "roleplay, military, tanks"
+sets tags "verbal rp, semi serious rp, gang, asia, filipino, tagalog, philippines, content creator"

 # A valid locale identifier for your server's primary language.
 # For example "en-US", "fr-CA", "nl-NL", "de-DE", "en-GB", "pt-BR"
-sets locale "root-AQ"
+sets locale "en-PH"
 # please DO replace root-AQ on the line ABOVE with a real language! :)

 # Set an optional server info and connecting banner image url.